AlaMosleh/Customer-support/README.md

 > "Hi there! 😊 Thanks for reaching out.
 You can reset your password by clicking \[this link].
 Let me know if you need more help!
 >
 > – Mr. Helpful from Tech Solutions"

-## 📄 License

-MIT License

----

-Would you like a visual diagram of the workflow for the README as well?